 Georgina FirthSenior Lecturer

 I currently teach Criminal law, Crime and Criminal Justice, Evidence and Immigration and Asylum law.
 I also have interests in prison law and human rights and have developed courses to reflect these interests.
-I contribute to courses on gender in the Law School and for the Part I in Women's Studies
+I have contributed to courses on gender in the Law School and for the Part I in Women's Studies in the past.

 Georgina Firth's research interests include criminal justice, human rights, gender perspectives and immigration and asylum law.
 In particular, she concentrates on effective reform of (1) the legal processes surrounding the law of rape and (2) the asylum process, particularly with regard to the treatment of women and children.
 Her aim is to draw on her professional experience of working in the legal system to attempt to build bridges between academia and practice in these areas.

 The aims of my research to date have been to create bridges between academia and practice and to attempt to engage the legal community as a whole in a consideration of effective legal reform of the law.
 I feel that I am in a unique position to do this as I have considerable experience of the operation of the law in practice.
 I also try to introduce feminist perspectives into mainstream legal debate.
 I have contributed to Clayton's Textbook on Immigration and Asylum Law for several years.
 I co-edited the 8th edition with Gina Clayton and am taking over sole editorship for the 9 the edition.